-8.2.1 Liaison with IMO

-(see document HSSC5-01D)
+- 8.2.1 Liaison with IMO (see document HSSC5-01D)

-Formatted: Font: Bold, Not Italic 8.2.2 Liaison with ISO Formatted: Font: Bold, Not Italic 8.2.3 Liaison with IALA Formatted: Font: Bold, Not Italic 8.2.4 Liaison with IEC Formatted: Font: Bold, Not Italic 8.2.5 Liaison with IEHG Formatted: Font: Bold 8.3 Other Submitting Organizations (discuss the impact on organizations not listed in 8.2 which may wish to contribute to the development of the S-100 registers)
+- 8.2.2 Liaison with ISO

+- 8.2.3 Liaison with IALA

+- 8.2.4 Liaison with IEC

+- 8.2.5 Liaison with IEHG

+8.3 Other Submitting Organizations

+(discuss the impact on organizations not listed in 8.2 which may wish to contribute to the development of the S-100 registers)

-Any established organization in maritime environment may apply to become a Submitting Organization to the registry.
-Currently the following organizations have established domains in the registry or intend to in the future.
+Any established organization in maritime environment may apply to become a Submitting Organization to the Registry.

-Ice domain : WMO-IOC/JCOMM/ETSI

-Port ENC domain: Hamburg port Authority

-Weather: WMO-IOC/JCOMM/ETMSS

-Formatted: No bullets or numbering

-Formatted: Font: Bold

-Formatted: Font: Bold, Not Italic
+8.4 OEMs

-8.4 OEMs Formatted: Font: Bold 8.4.1 Type approval Formatted: Font: Bold, Not Italic One of the products that will be available as part of the release of S-101 will be a version of S-64 that will be extended to include tests for the mechanisms needed for the updating of feature and portrayal catalogues and any other new information that is contained within in S-101.
-S-64 will remain mostly unchanged from the new version currently in preparation for S-57 based ECDIS.
-The most importantThe biggest-change that is anticipated is that there will be a significant reduction in the need to re-type approved systems.
+8.4.1 Type approval

+One of the products that will be available as part of the release of S-101 will be a version of S-64 that will be extended to include tests for the mechanisms needed for the updating of feature and portrayal catalogues and any other new information that is contained within in S-101.
+The biggest change that is anticipated is that there will be a significant reduction in the need to re-type approved systems.
 The various catalogues can be treated as data much the same as an ENC or other product.
 The OEMs will only have to prove the process of importing the catalogues.

-8.4.2 Downward compatibility / Formatted: Font: Bold, Not Italic S-100 based ECDIS will need to be fundamentally different from their S-57 counterpart.
+8.4.2 Downward compatibility

+S-100 based ECDIS will need to be fundamentally different from their S-57 counterpart.
 Although there need not be any major changes made to the human interface, the underlying kernel will require significant reworking in order to take advantage of the "plug and play" planned developments.

 The ISO/IEC 8211 format has been retained, but has been updated to align with the S-100 model.

 The kernel will need to be capable of importing the various machine readable catalogues - feature, portrayal, alerts and indications, and producer agency codes.

-8.5 Service Providers Formatted: Font: Bold 8.5.1 Commissioning of data packages including feature and portrayal catalogues Formatted: Font: Bold, Not Italic One of the main issues during the transition from S-57 to S-101 ENCs will be the need for a delivery process for both types of data sets.
+8.5 Service Providers

+8.5.1 Commissioning of data packages including feature and portrayal catalogues

+One of the main issues during the transition from S-57 to S-101 ENCs will be the need for a delivery process for both types of data sets.
 In a similar way, the various catalogues for updating ECDIS are data sets which will require a distribution method.
-Currently there is ongoing discussion whether this will be undertaken centrally, via WEB based download, through OEMs or service providers etc. The provision of a more robust and better structured version of S-58 will increase the efficiency of the process and provide better quality control.
-8.5.2 Encryption and Digital Signatures, Formatted: Font: Bold It is thought that S-63 version 2.0 will be introduced with the implementation of S-101.
-Elements from S-63 like encryption and digital signatures have been will be included included in S-100 version 2.0 and this will then filter down to S-101 and other S-100 based product specifications.
-Formatted: Font: Bold 8.5.3 SENC distribution Formatted: Font: Bold, Not Italic The modified version of ISO/IEC 8211 and content model of S-101 should not cause any major issues with SENC delivery.
-8.6 Liaison with Trade Organizations Formatted: Font: Bold (potential impact on the relation with CIRM, RTCM, RTCA, CNITA, etc.) 8.7 End Users Formatted: Font: Bold 8.7.1 Development and implementation of S-101 Formatted: Font: Bold, Not Italic 8.7.1.1 Advantages of S-100 ECDIS Formatted: Font: Not Italic, Underline, Font color: Auto Once the viability capabilities of the S-57 to S-101 converter has been established through testing it will enable the viability of both both S-57 and S-100 based ESDIS running to run in parallel until either all ECDIS move to S-100 or S-57 data is withdrawn.
+Currently there is on-going discussion whether this will be undertaken centrally, via web-based download, through OEMs or service providers etc.

+The provision of a more robust and better structured version of S-58 will increase the efficiency of the process and provide better quality control.

+8.5.2 Encryption and Digital Signatures

+S-63 version 2.0 will be introduced with the implementation of S-101.
+Elements from S-63 like encryption and digital signatures have been included in S-100 edition 2.0 and this will then filter down to S-101 and other S-100 based product specifications.

+8.5.3 SENC distribution

+The modified version of ISO/IEC 8211 and content model of S-101 should not cause any major issues with SENC delivery.

+8.6 Liaison with Trade Organizations

+(potential impact on the relation with CIRM, RTCM, RTCA, CNITA, etc.)

+8.7 End Users

+8.7.1 Development and implementation of S-101

+8.7.1.1 Advantages of S-100 ECDIS

+Once the viability of the S-57 to S-101 converter has been established through testing it will enable both S-57 and S-100 based ECDIS to run in parallel until either all ECDIS move to S-100 or S-57 data is withdrawn.